Anti-conversion law

 Anti-conversion laws, or anti-conversion legislations, are a set of judicial rules that restrict or prohibit conversion of faith (proselytism) from one religion to another.
-It is a federal law in countries such as Algeria, Bhutan, Myanmar, and Nepal.
+It is a federal law in countries such as Algeria, Bhutan, India, Myanmar, and Nepal.
 They are meant to prevent forced conversion of individuals to different religions, and offences are punishable by imprisonment and fine.
-In India, there is no federal law but nine states have sanctioned their own laws, such as Chhattisgarh, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Madhya Pradesh, Odisha, Uttarakhand and Uttar Pradesh.
 Sri Lanka has prepared its legislation, but has not yet enacted it.
 Pakistan had introduced the Prohibition of Forced Conversion Bill 2021 that was rejected by its Ministry of Religious Affairs in 2021.

 Algeria

 The constitution of Algeria declares that Islam is the state religion.
 Religious conversion law was included in 2006, according to which an attempt to convert a Muslim will be penalised with five years in prison and a fine of USD70 to 140.
 Muhammad Aissa, director of the Ministry of Religious Affairs, explained that the new law was to restrict Christian evangelists who were part of the "tool to destabilize the country during the last bloody decade."

 As amended in 2020, the provision adds that "The freedom to exercise worship is guaranteed if it is exercised in accordance with the law."
 It specifies that although religious conversion itself is permissible, it contains an anti-conversion law that prohibits religious act that "incites, constrains, or utilizes means of seduction intending to convert a Muslim to another religion; or by using establishments of teaching, education, health, social, culture, training…or any financial means."
 Classified as a criminal offence, violation carries a penalty of one million dinars (USD7,200) and five-year imprisonment.